-For the three months ended December 31, 2012, the Company derived revenue of approximately \$1,954,000 from three customers, totaling 28%, 21% and 11% of the Company's total revenue, compared to revenue of approximately \$2,455,000 from four customers, totaling 26%, 16%, 15% and 13% of the Company's total revenue in the three months ended December 31, 2011.
-The corresponding accounts receivable balances of customers from which revenues were in excess of 10% of total revenue were approximately \$2,347,000 and \$1,827,000 at December 31, 2012 and 2011, respectively.
+For the three months ended December 31, 2013, the Company derived revenue of \$2,370,416 from two customers, with such customers accounting for 33% and 21%, respectively, of the Company's total revenue.
+For the three months ended December 31, 2012, the Company derived revenue of \$1,954,444 from three customers, with such customers accounting for 28%, 21% and 11%, respectively, of the Company's total revenue.
+The corresponding accounts receivable balances of customers from which revenues were in excess of 10% of total revenue were \$1,113,300 and \$2,347,165 at December 31, 2013 and 2012, respectively.

-The Company's revenue is derived primarily from the sale by the Company to channel partners, including systems integrators and resellers, and end-users of licenses to sell products covered by the Company's patented technologies.
-These contractual arrangements do not obligate the Company's channel partners to order, purchase or distribute any fixed or minimum quantities of the Company's products.
+The Company's revenue is derived primarily from the sale by the Company to channel partners, including systems integrators and resellers, and endusers of licenses to sell products covered by the Company's patented technologies.
 In most cases, the channel partners purchase the license from the Company after they receive an order from an end-user.
 The channel partners receive orders from various individual end-users; therefore, the sale of a license to a channel partner may represent sales to multiple end-users.
 End-users can purchase the Company's products through more than one channel partner.

 Revenues can fluctuate based on the timing of license renewals by channel partners.
-When a channel partner purchases or renews a license, the Company receives a license fee in consideration for the grant of a license to sell the Company's products and there are no future payment obligations related to such agreement; therefore the license fee the Company receives with respect to a particular license renewal in one period does not have a correlation with revenue in future periods.
-During the last several quarters, sales of licenses to one or more channel partners have comprised a significant part of our revenue.
+When a channel partner purchases or renews a license, the Company receives a license fee in consideration for the grant of a license to sell the Company's products and there are no future payment obligations related to such agreement; therefore, the license fee the Company receives with respect to a particular license renewal in one period does not have a correlation with revenue in future periods.
+During the last few years, sales of licenses to one or more channel partners have comprised a significant part of the Company's revenue.
 This is attributable to the timing of renewals or purchases of licenses and does not represent a dependence on any single channel partner.
-The Company believes that it is not dependent upon any single channel partner, even those from which revenues were in excess of 10% of the Company's total revenue in a specific reporting period, and that the loss or termination of the Company's relationship with any such channel partner would not have a material adverse effect on the Company's future operations because either we or another channel partner could sell our products to the end-user that purchased from the channel partner we lost.
+The Company believes that it is not dependent upon any single channel partner, even those from which revenues were in excess of 10% of the Company's total revenue in a specific reporting period, and that the loss or termination of the Company's relationship with any such channel partner would not have a material adverse effect on the Company's future operations because either the Company or another channel partner could sell the Company's products to the end-users that purchased from the channel partner the Company lost.

-International sales accounted for approximately 3% and 2% of the Company's total revenue for the three months ended December 31, 2012 and 2011, respectively.
+International sales accounted for approximately 8% and 3% of the Company's total revenue for the three months ended December 31, 2013 and 2012, respectively.
 The Company sells its products in U.S. currency only.